umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-05-releasenotes.md

 The page is initially shown for all project plans.
 More detailed visualization and tools intended for troubleshooting to be added in the future will be restricted to “Standard” and “Professional” project plans.

-When entering the page you will find a panel with four tiles where you have the option to choose a dedicated view to see _Failed Request_, _App Performance_, _CPU Usage_, and _Memory Usage_, respectively.
+Entering the page you will find a panel with four tiles where you have the option to see the following:
+-  Failed Requests
+- App Performance
+- CPU Usage
+- Memory Usage

 You might also find an error or warning indicator for each tile if there is something you should consider.

 ## Specific views for dedicated and shared projects
 When selecting a specific topic the chart will be updated with specific data points in the selected time range and granularity.
 For cloud projects with a **dedicated** option enabled, you will for the CPU usage and memory usage find the average value for the CPU time and private bytes highlighted, respectively.